OVER 2 AWESOME NIGHTS IN 2020

 The Mayali Mulil Festival is a yearly Kakadu On-Country Gathering.
-This year’s festival is set to offer a real cultural experience with nature and traditional song and dance, from Friday, September 6 to Sunday, September 8.
+The next festival is set to offer a real cultural experience with nature and traditional song and dance.

 In it’s 4th year Mayali Mulil Festival will take place on Murumburr Umbukarla country, and is hosted by Kakadu Billabong Safari Camp – a local Aboriginal family owned/run cultural tourism business offering safari-style eco accommodation and Aboriginal cultural experiences beside Jim Jim River system, in Kakadu National Park.